 When your order management system isn’t working properly, you’ll have plenty of issues, such as customers calling about shipment delays or receiving the wrong items.
 When you have an isolated incident here or there it’s not too much of a problem.
 But, if this is happening frequently, you’re paying high costs in fixing the original order mistakes and repairing damage to customer relationships.

 Step Two: Order is Fulfilled

-At this stage, your order is prepared for shipment to your customer, or the service appointment is scheduled.
+At this stage, your sales order is prepared for shipment to your customer, or the service appointment is scheduled.
 In a smooth operation, your order fulfillment is directly linked to your ordering software.
 This way, your pickers know exactly where to find all the items in the warehouse to prepare orders for shipment.

 Step Three: Order is Shipped

 In this step, the order is shipped to the customer, or the service order is completed.
 In shipping, some of this can be automated.
 For instance, when someone marks the order as shipped in the system, the customer should automatically receive an email with tracking information, so they can know when to expect the items.

 Step Three: Invoice Created and Sent to Customer

 Unless payment took place at the time the order was placed, an invoice must be generated and sent to the customer.
 Automation can simplify this process and reduce the likelihood of error.